 Best practices

-Nash jobs can include multiple delivery attempts (see Job Overview).
-When processing our webhook updates, please ensure that cancellations / failures of one task does not cause issues in your application.
+Nash jobs can include multiple delivery attempts (see Jobs overview).
+When processing our webhook updates, make sure a cancellation or failure on one task doesn’t disrupt your handling of the job’s other tasks.
 Furthermore, since there are multiple tasks, you should be prepared to handle multiple instances of the same webhook event.
-For example, if a job has two tasks - one assigned to Fleet A and another assigned to Fleet B - both fleets might sendpickup arrived events.
+For example, if a job has two tasks — one assigned to Provider A and another to Provider B — both providers might sendpickup_arrived events.
 Refer to Delivery events for more details on the guaranteed statuses we will send.

-You should also be prepared for some fleets erroneously sending statuses such as pickup complete or
+You should also be prepared for some providers erroneously sending statuses such as pickup_complete or

 Verifying webhooks